 There are different kinds of Protection Orders available to victims of domestic violence, sexual assault and stalking.
 Depending on who the perpetrator is, what happened, and other factors, there are differences in where, when and how you seek these orders, what they do, and how long they last.
-The chart below provides basic information on each, and then detailed information follows.
+The charts below provide basic information on each, and then detailed information follows.
 Ohio has jurisdiction over these cases as long as some of the acts occurred in Ohio, regardless of where the perpetrator lives.
-In these cases, the person who files the motion for the Protection Order is the "Petitioner" and the accused perpetrator is the "Respondent."
+In Protection Order cases, the person who files the motion for the Protection Order is the "Petitioner" and the accused perpetrator is the "Respondent."

 Considering Filing a Protection Order: Things to Consider - Protection orders are often promoted as the solution for every situation.
-You should consider if a protection is right for you.
-Know that:
+You should consider if a protection is right for you at this time.
+Talk to an attorney.
+There are some situations where seeking a protection order petition can backfire, or the time is not right to file for one.
+Some examples of things to be aware of are below.

 - If you are a victim of domestic violence, filing for a protection order makes a statement that you intend to end the relationship, at least for now.
 That may increase danger for the short term. - If you are a LGBTQ survivor, filing for a protection order may make your sexual orientation public.
-Do you risk other losses, such as your job or custody of your children if your sexual orientation or gender identity is made public?
+Do you risk other losses, such as your job or custody of your children if your sexual orientation or gender identity is made public? - If you are not married to the abuser and they have not established a legal relationship with the child in court, filing the protection order may give them an easy way to establish visitation with your children that they may not otherwise be entitled to at this time. - If you have a criminal action pending against the abuser or there is one pending against you, filing the CPO may impact that case and you should talk with an attorney before filing.